firebase/geofire-java/README.md

 the query to the new visible map area after a user scrolls.

+## Deployment
+- log onto the build box
+- checkout and update the master branch
+- `./release.sh` to build the client and update maven
+- close/release the repository from sonatype
+- Update [firebase-versions](https://github.com/firebase/firebase-clients/blob/master/versions/firebase-versions.json) with the changelog from this version
+- tweet the release

 ## API Reference

 [A full API reference is available here](https://geofire-java.firebaseapp.com/docs/).